mikepartelow/get-baked/bread/bba-anadama.md

     3. Ferment Sponge for 60m or until it bubbles, whichever is longer.
 3. Add remaining flour, salt, molasses, and butter.
 4. Stir or mix in mixer until ingredients form a ball.
-5. Knead dough on floured surface, or in mixer at medium, about 6-8 minutes in the mixer or 10 minutes by hand.
+5. Knead dough on floured surface, or in mixer at medium, about 8-10 minutes in the mixer (setting 2 of 4) or 10 minutes by hand.
 6. Add more flour if dough is sticky.
-7. When dough passes Windowpane Test, stop kneading.
+7. When dough absolutely aces (not just "passes") Windowpane Test, stop kneading.
 8. Lightly oil a bowl or dough bucket and add the dough.
 9. Note dough temperature and weight. **Desired Dough Temperature:** 77-81F.
 10. Ferment in Proofer Box until the dough doubles in size (likely at least 90m).
-11. On a floured surface, divide dough into 2 or 3 pieces.
+11. On a floured surface, degass the dough.
+12. Divide dough into 2 or 3 pieces.
 3 loaves if using USA Pan Smalls, 2 loaves if using Larges.
-12. Form into loaves.
-See BBA page 82.
+13. Form into loaves.
+See BBA page 82 or Artisan Breads Every Day page 23.
-13. Add to loaf pans.
+14. Add to loaf pans. 🚨 Dough should touch all edges of pan, not shrink in the middle. 🚨
-14. Note dough temperature.
+15. Note dough temperature.
-15. 🚨 Preheat oven to 350F 🚨
+16. 🚨 Preheat oven to 375F (BBA says 350) 🚨 Set for steam injection 🚨
-16. Proof loaves in Proofer Box at 80-85F for at least 60-90m.
+17. Proof loaves in Proofer Box at 80-85F for at least 60-90m.
-17. Remove loaves from proofer when dough clears the tops of the loaf pans.
+18. Remove loaves from proofer when dough clears the tops of the loaf pans.
 Not before!
+19. 🚨 Perform the poke test 🚨
-18. Mist loaves with water, sprinkle cornmeal on top.
+20. Mist loaves with water, sprinkle cornmeal on top.
     - Don't under-mist.
 The mist enables oven spring.
-19. Bake loaves in oven for 20m.
+21. Bake loaves in oven for 20m. 🚨 Use steam injection 🚨 (and record its use)
-20. Rotate loaves.
+22. Rotate loaves.
 Bake another 20-30m, until well browned and internal temperature is at least 185F.
-21. Remove loaves from oven.
+23. Remove loaves from oven.
 Note temperature.
 Remove loaves from pans and rest on resting rack for 1h.

 ## Things to try

+- [ ] longer primary fermentation, less longer proof
-- [ ] use proofer box for the sponge
+- [ ] we expect 1" over the pan edge, not "just barely"
+- [ ] maximize oven spring: how?
+    - [ ] perform a poke test: Gently press your fingertip into the dough.
+If it springs back quickly, it’s underproofed.
+If it doesn’t spring back at all, it’s overproofed.
+Ideally, it should spring back slowly.
+    - [ ] knead longer: 10m is OK
-- [ ] 10s of steam when loaves go in, vent at 6m (borrowed from Kalanty HHW)
+    - [ ] inject steam when adding bread, not before
+    - [ ] use 9x5 not 10x5 pans
+    - [ ] full 8m of kneading
+    - [ ] bake 375F

 ## History